swcarpentry/DEPRECATED-bc/intermediate/python/05-ipython-parallel.md

 Make a note of this number, so we can compare later.

-Let's add some ipython parallel magic.
+Let's add some IPython parallel magic.

 ###Create the IPython client
 In a new cell, enter the following code, and execute the cell.